-We are dependent on third parties to conduct critical aspects of our preclinical studies and clinical trials, including our ongoing Phase 2 clinical trial for AT-527 for the treatment of COVID-19, our Phase 1/2A clinical trial of AT-787 for the treatment of HCV and our IND-enabling studies for AT-752, and we expect to rely on third parties to conduct future clinical trials and preclinical studies for our product candidates.
+We are dependent on third parties to conduct critical aspects of our preclinical studies and clinical trials, including our planned Phase 3 clinical trial and our ongoing Phase 1 and Phase 2 clinical trials for AT-527 for the treatment of COVID-19, our Phase 1 clinical trial of AT-752 for the treatment of dengue and our Phase 1/2a clinical trial of AT-787 for the treatment of HCV, and we expect to rely on third parties to conduct future clinical trials and preclinical studies for our product candidates including Roche with respect to the clinical development of AT-527.
 Specifically, we have used and relied on, and intend to continue to use and rely on, medical institutions, clinical investigators, CROs and consultants to conduct our clinical trials in accordance with our clinical protocols and regulatory requirements.
 These CROs, investigators and other third parties play a significant role in the conduct and timing of these trials and subsequent collection and analysis of data.
 While we have agreements governing the activities of our third-party contractors, we have limited influence over their actual performance.
 Nevertheless, we are responsible for ensuring that each of our clinical trials is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs and other third parties does not relieve us of our regulatory responsibilities.
 We and our CROs are required to comply with GCP requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for all of our product candidates in clinical development.
 Regulatory authorities enforce these GCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of our CROs or trial sites fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials or research activities complies with GCP regulations.
 In addition, our clinical trials must be conducted with product produced under cGMP regulations.
 Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.